Porini Mara Camp: Our full report

 Food & drink

-Food quality: The food at Porini Mara is hearty and well prepared but not fancy or particularly creative.
+- The food at Porini Mara is hearty and well prepared but not fancy or overly creative.

 Early-morning tea and coffee are followed by a morning game drive, then a full breakfast is served at around 8.30am.
 There are three-course set menus for lunch and dinner.